Enter the fascinating world

 Aims

-To explore and experience creative ways of working with CYP clients
+5. To explore creative ways of working with CYP clients including online

 Day 3